 There are two primary methods used (and many tools take a hybrid approach):

-• Manifest Scanning: SCA tools can parse your project’s manifest files, like package.json or pom.xml, which typically list the dependencies explicitly declared during development.
+- Manifest Scanning: SCA tools can parse your project’s manifest files, like package.json or pom.xml, which typically list the dependencies explicitly declared during development.
 This provides a clear picture of the intended components.

-• Binary Scanning: For compiled applications or container images, manifest files might not be readily available.
+- Binary Scanning: For compiled applications or container images, manifest files might not be readily available.
 Here, SCA tools leverage a technique called binary fingerprinting.
 Essentially, they create a unique signature based on the code’s characteristics, which can then be compared against databases of known open source components.

 Modern SCA tools integrate with continuous integration/continuous deployment (CI/CD) pipelines, enabling automated scanning (and remediation) as part of the DevSecOps workflow.

-Step 2: License Compliance
+2. License Compliance

 Once third-party components have been identified, SCA tools assess their open source licenses to ensure they are compliant.
 Metadata is analyzed to ensure that the project adheres to relevant open source licenses and meets legal obligations.
 This helps organizations avoid licensing conflicts, infringement issues, and legal liabilities associated with non-compliance.

-Step 3: Vulnerability Detection
+3. Vulnerability Detection

 SCA tools are most known for their ability to identify known open source vulnerabilities.
 They do this by cross-referencing identified components against vulnerability databases like the National Vulnerability Database (NVD) or the Common Vulnerabilities and Exposures (CVE) database.
-Once vulnerable components are identified, SCA delivers insights into the severity of each vulnerability though tools like CVSS score or risk scoring.
+Once vulnerable components are identified, SCA delivers insights into the severity of each vulnerability through tools like CVSS score or risk scoring.

-Step 4: Prioritization and Remediation
+4. Prioritization and Remediation

 Finally, SCA tools analyze any identified vulnerabilities to prioritize findings and make recommendations for remediation.
 This includes both reachability analysis and exploitability.
 Reachability analysis determines whether an application’s execution path reaches the vulnerability in a way that could be exploited at run time.
 Exploitability identifies the likelihood or ease with which an attacker could exploit a vulnerability.